brenocq/DIP-Assignment-2/README.md

 # DIP Assignment 2
-Image Processing - scc0251.
+Image Processing - scc0251

 Assignment 2 - Image Enhancement and Filtering

-Authors:
+Author:
 - Breno C. Queiroz

 Folders and files:
-- Python code contains the Python code used for run.codes submission
+- `submission` contains the Python code used for run.codes submission
-- Images contains images used in the demos
+- `images` contains images used in the demos
-- Notebook with Demo is a notebook exemplifying functions developed and submitted
+- `Notebook with Demo.ipynb` is a notebook exemplifying functions developed and submitted